cntvc/star-rail-tools/docs/README_EN.md

 ## Basic Usage

-### Download Sources

-- [GitHub][latest_release]: has two releases
-  - zip suffix: folder compressed version, faster startup compared to the single-file version
-  - exe suffix: single-file version
-- [Artifact Repository][coding_latest] (faster download in China, includes only the single-file version)

-### Add or update account cookies.
+### Adding or Updating Account Cookie

+  > [!WARNING]
-  **Note: Cookies are crucial account credentials.
-Do not disclose them to avoid potential account security issues.**
+  > **Cookie is a very important account credential; please do not leak it to avoid potential account security issues.**

-  Firstly, log in to [miHoYo](https://user.mihoyo.com/) (International server users log in to [HoYoLAB](https://account.hoyoverse.com/)).
-Press F12, select the console, paste the following code, copy the cookie from the dialog that appears.
+  First, log in to the [miHoYo](https://user.mihoyo.com/) (for international users, log in to [HoYoLAB](https://account.hoyoverse.com/)).
+Press F12, select the console, paste the following code, and copy the Cookie from the dialog

   ```javascript
   javascript:(function(){prompt(document.domain,document.cookie)})();
   ```

-  Then click the "Read Cookie" button, which will automatically read clipboard data and parse it.
+  Then click the "Read Cookie" button, which will automatically read the clipboard data and parse it.

   <details>
     <summary>Cookie Retrieval Example</summary>